 3. Biography of the artist.

-Igor Emmanuilovich Grabar (1871-1960).
+Igor Emmanuilovich Grabar (1871–1960).
 Born in Budapest, in the family of a Russian public figure.
-In 1876 his parents moved to Russia.
+In 1876, his parents moved to Russia.
 Igor's childhood was not easy.
 The boy was often separated from his parents, remaining in the care of strangers.
-From childhood, he dreamed of painting, trying to be closer to artistic circles, visited all exhibitions, studied the collection of the Tretyakov Gallery.
+Since childhood, he dreamed of painting, trying to be closer to artistic circles, visited all exhibitions, studied the collection of the Tretyakov Gallery.

-From 1882 to 1889, Grabar studied at the Moscow Lyceum, and from 1889 to 1895 at St. Petersburg University at once at two faculties - law and history and philology.
-Then he entered the St. Petersburg Academy of Arts, studied in the workshop of Ilya Repin.
+From 1882 to 1889, Grabar studied at the Moscow Lyceum, and from 1889 to 1895 at St. Petersburg University at two faculties - law and history and philology.
+Then he entered the St. Petersburg Academy of Arts and studied in the workshop of Ilya Repin.

-Returning to Russia, he was shocked by the beauty of Russian nature.
-His admiration for Russia after a long separation was expressed in the paintings: “White Winter”, “February Blue”, “March Snow” and many others.
+Returning to Russia, I was shocked by the beauty of Russian nature.
+His admiration for Russia after a long separation was expressed in the films: “White Winter”, “February Blue”, “March Snow” and many others.

-“I was standing near a marvelous specimen of a birch, rare in the rhythmic structure of its branches.
-Glancing at her, I dropped my stick and bent down to pick it up.
-When I looked at the top of the birch from below, from the surface of the snow, I was stunned by the spectacle of fantastic beauty that opened before me: some kind of chimes and echoes of all the colors of the rainbow, united by the blue enamel of the sky.
-Nature seemed to be celebrating some unprecedented holiday of the azure sky, pearl birches, coral branches and sapphire shadows on lilac snow.
+“I stood near a marvelous specimen of birch, rare in the rhythmic structure of its branches.
+Looking at her, I dropped the stick and bent down to pick it up.
+When I looked at the top of the birch from below, from the surface of the snow, I was stunned by the spectacle of fantastic beauty that opened before me: some chimes and echoes of all the colors of the rainbow, united by the blue enamel of the sky.
+Nature seemed to be celebrating some unprecedented festival of azure skies, pearl birches, coral branches and sapphire shadows on lilac snow.”

 It is not surprising that the artist passionately wanted to convey “at least a tenth of this beauty.”

-Description is a type of speech with which you can present an object, characterizing it from different angles.
+Description is a type of speech with which you can present an object, characterizing it from different sides.

 7. What is a landscape?